-Prestigious guests such as John Waters, Lydia Lunch, Amy Davis, Jon Moritsugu, Michael Snow, Mary Woronov, Holly Woodlawn, Jeff Perkins, Beth B, Richard Kern, Christina Lindberg, Lloyd Kaufman, Hisayasu Sato, Jello Biafra, Peaches Christ, Jean-Louis Costes, Elina Löwensohn, Peter Tscherkassky, Bruce La Bruce, Richard Tuohy, Wilhelm Hein, Valie Export, Crispin Glover, Khavn, Roland Lethem, Gérard Kikoïne, and others, enlightened the festival with their very own presence.
+Prestigious guests such as John Waters, Lydia Lunch, Tony Conrad, Amy Davis, Jon Moritsugu, Michael Snow, Mary Woronov, Holly Woodlawn, Jeff Perkins, Beth B, Richard Kern, Christina Lindberg, Tony Conrad, Lloyd Kaufman, Hisayasu Sato, Jello Biafra, Peaches Christ, Jean-Louis Costes, Elina Löwensohn, Peter Tscherkassky, VALIE export, Bruce La Bruce, Richard Tuohy, Wilhelm Hein, Crispin Glover, Khavn, Roland Lethem, Gérard Kikoïne, Jamil Dehlavi, Martha Colburn, Masashi Yamamoto, among others, enlightened the festival with their very own presence.

-LUFF being both a film and a music festival, here are some amazing artists who performed on our stage: Merzbow, Sunn 0))), Lydia Lunch, Pansonic, Etant Donné, Kim Gordon, Brutal Truth, Alan Vega, Jazkamer, Morton Subotnick, Techno Animal, Hijokaidan, Incapacitants, Borbetomagus, JG Thirlwell, Maria Violenza, The Skull Defekts, Jason Lescalleet, Charlemagne Palestine, Jean-Jacques Perrey, Alan Licht and others.
+LUFF being both a film and a music festival, here are some amazing artists who performed on our stage: Merzbow, Sunn 0))), Lydia Lunch, Pansonic, Etant Donné, Kim Gordon, Brutal Truth, Alan Vega, Jazkamer, Morton Subotnick, Techno Animal, Hijokaidan, Incapacitants, Borbetomagus, JG Thirlwell, Maria Violenza, The Skull Defekts, Jason Lescalleet, Charlemagne Palestine, Jean-Jacques Perrey, Alan Licht, Keiji Haino, Tony Conrad, and others.

 Take the time to visit our website if you want to know more.

 - Best feature film

 Prize money in all above sections.